-(d) At least annually, an updated list of High Impact Transmission Elements (HITEs) pursuant to Section 3.1.8, High Impact Transmission Element (HITE) Identification; and
+(d) At least annually, an updated list of High Impact Transmission Elements (HITEs) pursuant to Section 3.1.8, High Impact Transmission Element (HITE) Identification;

-(e) Once each day, list of HIOs submitted with 90-days or less notice that are accepted or approved.
+(e) Once each day, list of HIOs submitted with 90-days or less notice that are accepted or approved; and

+(f) An updated list of current and future equipment in the Outage Scheduler by operator.

 3.1.8 High Impact Transmission Element (HITE) Identification

-(1) ERCOT, with input from Market Participants, shall develop a list of HITEs for review and approval at least annually by the TAC.
+(1) ERCOT, with input from Market Participants, shall develop a list of HITEs.
+ERCOT, with input from Market Participants, shall develop a list of Major Transmission Elements for review and approval at least annually by the TAC.

 3.2.2 Demand Forecasts

-(1) Monthly, ERCOT shall develop the weekly peak hour Demand forecast for the ERCOT Region and for the Forecast Zones based on the 36-Month Load Forecast as described in Section 3.12, Load Forecasting, for the following 36 months, starting with the second week.
+(1) Monthly, ERCOT shall post on the ERCOT website the weekly peak hour Demand forecast for the ERCOT Region and for the Forecast Zones based on the 36-Month Load Forecast as described in Section 3.12, Load Forecasting, for the following 36 months, starting with the second week.
 During the development of this forecast, ERCOT may consult with Qualified Scheduling Entities (QSEs), Transmission Service Providers (TSPs), and other Market Participants that may have knowledge of potential Load growth.

-(2) ERCOT may, at its discretion, publish on the MIS Secure Area, additional peak Demand analyses for periods beyond 36 months.
+(2) ERCOT may, at its discretion, publish on the ERCOT website, additional peak Demand analyses for periods beyond 36 months.

 (3) ERCOT shall develop and publish hourly on the ERCOT website, peak Demand forecasts by Forecast Zone for each hour of the next seven days using the Seven-Day Load Forecast as described in Section 3.12.